As workers make fewer office trips, commuter rail systems struggle to fill empty seats

 But replacing the revenue lost from daily commuters will be a challenge, Metro officials say.

 “Will they come back?”
-Metro General Manager Paul J. Wiedefeld said during a recent House subcommittee hearing on the agency’s challenges.
+Metro General Manager Paul J. Wiedefeld said during a recent House subcommittee hearing on the agency’s outlook.
 “No one knows, of course, but will they come back to the scale that we were?
 I doubt it, to be frank.”

 Ridership on Maryland’s MARC commuter rail bumped up to 23 percent of pre-pandemic levels as more offices reopened this month.
 Like other commuter rail systems, MARC has begun offering a discounted and more flexible fare pass for fewer trips.
 It also has experimented with a new evening express train to speed up the trip between Union Station and Baltimore.